 Uterosacral Ligament Suspension

 Prolapse of the vagina or uterus is a common condition with up to 11% of women requiring surgery during their lifetime.
-Prolapse probably occurs as a result of damage to the support tissues of the uterus and vagina during childbirth.
+Prolapse generally occurs as a result of damage to the support tissues of the uterus and vagina during childbirth.

 Symptoms related to prolapse include a bulge or sensation of fullness in the vagina, or an uncomfortable bulge that extends outside of the entrance to the vagina.
 It may cause a heavy or dragging sensation in the vagina or lower back and difficulties with passing urine or bowel motions.
 For some women it causes difficulty or discomfort during intercourse.